 Latex allergy is a problem that is increasing in frequency as the use of latex increases in the general population.
+Today, it is estimated that 3% of individuals have a latex allergy.
 Reactions to latex can range from skin irritation (dermatitis), hives or welts (urticaria), trouble breathing due to swelling of the throat or chest tightness and wheezing.

 Contact dermatitis is the development of skin irritation with cracking, peeling, and possible splitting of the skin when wearing latex gloves.
 The skin improves after time if the person does not use latex gloves.
 If the individual continues to use the gloves then the irritated skin does not provide a good barrier of protection, and the latex protein exposure is greater.
 This will lead to the development of a more serious problem.
 The chemicals used in the processing of latex can also lead to the development of dermatitis.
 As the chemicals irritate the skin, the individual becomes more vulnerable to developing more serious reactions

 Allergic reactions are the progression of problems due to latex.
 At this point, close contact to latex will not only cause a local reaction where the latex touches the skin, but can cause hives in other areas on the skin that were not touched.
 This allergic reaction can be systemic, meaning that it can involve the entire body.